marshrossney/CV/index.md

 University of Edinburgh.
 Expected completion in summer 2024.

-Thesis title: 'Generative Models for Sampling in Lattice Field Theory'.
+Thesis title: 'Sampling in Lattice Field Theory with Flow-based Generative Models'.

 `2022`
 __Associate Fellow of the Higher Education Academy__